NDevTK/infra/go/src/infra/cros/cmd/cros-tool-runner/internal/v2/README.md

 ```
 * Depending on your setup, you may need to run `gcloud auth login` to be able to
   call the LoginRegistry endpoint.
+* You may use the `--infile` flag of grpc_cli to read request data from a
+  textproto file.
+See data/v2_example.textproto